CHIP-SPV/chipStar/README.md

 ### CHIP_BE

 Select the backend to execute on.
-Possible values: opencl, level0(default)
+Possible values: opencl(default), level0

 ### CHIP_LOGLEVEL

-Select the verbosity of debug info during exeution.
+Select the verbosity of debug info during execution.
 Possible values: trace, debug(default), warn, err, crit

 Setting this value to `debug` will print information coming from the CHIP-SPV functions which are shared between the backends.